Mary Shelley

-Mary's mother died less than a fortnight after giving birth to her.
-She was raised by her father, who provided her with a rich if informal education, encouraging her to adhere to his own anarchist political theories.
-When she was four, her father married a neighbour, Mary Jane Clairmont, with whom Mary came to have a troubled relationship.
+Mary's mother died 11 days after giving birth to her.
+She was raised by her father, who provided her with a rich informal education, encouraging her to adhere to his own anarchist political theories.
+When she was four, her father married a neighbour, Mary Jane Clairmont, with whom Mary had a troubled relationship.

 In 1814, Mary began a romance with one of her father's political followers, Percy Bysshe Shelley, who was already married.
 Together with her stepsister, Claire Clairmont, she and Percy left for France and travelled through Europe.
 Upon their return to England, Mary was pregnant with Percy's child.
 Over the next two years, she and Percy faced ostracism, constant debt and the death of their prematurely born daughter.
-They married in late 1816, after the suicide of Percy Shelley's first wife, Harriet.
+They married in late 1816, after the suicide of Percy Shelley's wife, Harriet.

 In 1816, the couple and Mary's stepsister famously spent a summer with Lord Byron and John William Polidori near Geneva, Switzerland, where Shelley conceived the idea for her novel Frankenstein.
 The Shelleys left Britain in 1818 for Italy, where their second and third children died before Shelley gave birth to her last and only surviving child, Percy Florence Shelley.
 In 1822, her husband drowned when his sailing boat sank during a storm near Viareggio.
-A year later, Shelley returned to England and from then on devoted herself to the upbringing of her son and a career as a professional author.
-The last decade of her life was dogged by illness, most likely caused by the brain tumour which killed her at age 53.
+A year later, Shelley returned to England and from then on devoted herself to raising her son and her career as a professional author.
+The last decade of her life was dogged by illness, most likely caused by the brain tumour which killed her at the age of 53.

 Until the 1970s, Shelley was known mainly for her efforts to publish her husband's works and for her novel Frankenstein, which remains widely read and has inspired many theatrical and film adaptations.
 Recent scholarship has yielded a more comprehensive view of Shelley's achievements.
 Scholars have shown increasing interest in her literary output, particularly in her novels, which include the historical novels Valperga (1823) and Perkin Warbeck (1830), the apocalyptic novel The Last Man (1826) and her final two novels, Lodore (1835) and Falkner (1837).
 Studies of her lesser-known works, such as the travel book Rambles in Germany and Italy (1844) and the biographical articles for Dionysius Lardner's Cabinet Cyclopaedia (1829–1846), support the growing view that Shelley remained a political radical throughout her life.
 Shelley's works often argue that cooperation and sympathy, particularly as practised by women in the family, were the ways to reform civil society.
 This view was a direct challenge to the individualistic Romantic ethos promoted by Percy Shelley and the Enlightenment political theories articulated by her father, William Godwin.